 Almost all of the time, it’s in the child’s best interests to be able to have contact with his or her birth family (read some of the research).
 That said, it’s important to take a variety of factors into consideration when you are setting formal or informal parameters for your relationship with your child’s birth parents.
 The most important element in an adoptive equation is, of course, the child.

 For example, children adopted from foster care may not benefit from an excessive amount of contact with their birth families–or in circumstances where the parental rights were involuntarily terminated, sometimes any contact at all.
-Jackie Searle, who adopted three of her six children from the foster care program, made an agreement with the birth father of two of her children (biological brothers) that they would visit twice a year.
+Jackie Searle, who adopted three of her six children from the foster care program, agreed with the birth father of two of her children (biological brothers) that they would visit twice a year.
 But, she says, “It depends on where the child is in life and if it’s going to be okay for them to see the birth parents.
-At the age of 12 or 13 they can begin to choose if they want see their birth parents,” but ultimately as their adoptive mother, she says, “I get to decide for them what’s in their best interest.”
+At the age of 12 or 13 they can begin to choose if they want to see their birth parents,” but ultimately as their adoptive mother, she says, “I get to decide for them what’s in their best interest.”

 Rachel Mailhot, an adoptive mother of two, says that her relationships with her two children’s different sets of birth parents are completely different.
 “They are totally different situations and totally different relationships.
 You just have to look at the situation and your connection with the birth family and set your boundaries accordingly.”

-Rachel’s advice for adoptive families in cultivating healthy relationships with their child’s birth parents?
+What is Rachel’s advice for adoptive families in cultivating healthy relationships with their child’s birth parents?
 “Be honest.
 You can’t be afraid to tell them that’s too much or that’s not enough.
 It’s just important to be open and honest.
 Sometimes it’s hard to do that because you don’t want to hurt feelings but when you’re honest it’s so much easier.”
 She describes a situation that occurred in the hospital when their daughter was born.
 “She had jaundice so she had to be there for a while and her birth parents didn’t want to sign off on the papers until they knew she was okay.
 But we were anxious because we wanted our baby.”
 The two couples had to sit down and discuss their respective concerns.
-Ultimately they decided that the birth parents would sign the adoption papers immediately but that they would be able to continue keeping an eye on their baby until she was ready to be discharged from the hospital.
+Ultimately they decided that the birth parents would sign the adoption papers immediately, but that they would be able to continue keeping an eye on their baby until she was ready to be discharged from the hospital.

 It’s important to communicate with kind firmness the boundaries you have set for the well-being of your child.
 For example, Trudy and Lyle told their daughter’s birth family that “if drugs were involved, we were not going to allow the relationship to be going on.”
-And Jackie says, of her twice-yearly visitation agreement with her sons’ birth family, “We warned them ahead of time that that our children came first–that if the counselor or the child decided it wasn’t in the child’s best interests, we wouldn’t make them visit with their birth parents.”
+And Jackie says, of her twice-yearly visitation agreement with her sons’ birth family, “We warned them ahead of time that our children came first–that if the counselor or the child decided it wasn’t in the child’s best interests, we wouldn’t make them visit with their birth parents.”

 4. Frequent Contact